 Echeveria laui Moran & J.Meyrán

-Echeveria laui is one of the most attractive of the Echevarias.
-It is a very slow growing, usually unbranched, succulent plant with blue-grey-white powdery leaves.
+Echeveria laui is one of the most attractive Echevarias.
+It is a very slow-growing, usually unbranched, succulent plant with blue-grey-white powdery leaves.
 It grows up to 6 inches (15 cm) tall, but may take many years.
 The rosettes are up to 5 inches (12.5 cm) in diameter.
 It is very symmetrical and pretty whether or not it is in flower.
 The flowers are peachy-rose in color.

 How to Grow and Care